paulrobertlloyd/paulrobertlloyd-v4/src/articles/2019/01/weeknotes_2.md

 Truth be told, I was distracted by the launch of [Kirby 3][4].
 A participant in the *Kirby Next* initiative, I’ve watched the latest version of this powerful CMS develop over the last two years, so it was great to see the project cross the finish line (although when it comes to software, the race is never over).
 You can learn more about [the new version on the Kirby website][5], but suffice to say I think Bastian and his team have done a fantastic job.

-On Wednesday [I went to see <cite>Stan & Ollie</cite>][6].
+On Wednesday [I went to see ""Stan & Ollie""][6].
 I loved every minute.
 One small scene looked like it was set in Walsall, given the destination board on a bus in the background read ‘Blakenall - Bloxwich’.
 Their 1953 tour included dates in nearby Birmingham and Dudley, but I’m unable to find out if they visited Walsall to promote it at all.

 Having enjoyed trips to different parts of Britain last year and looking to continue that trend, Thursday saw me gad over to nearby Winchester.
 It’s almost too early in the year to be sightseeing, what with the cold weather and shorter days, and by the time I reached the city (after the statutory Southern delay) and spent time exploring [its cathedral][7], it was already getting dark.
 Still, a welcome change of scenery and another English cathedral crossed off my list.